KQM-git/TCL/characters/pyro/yoimiya.md

 {% tab title="C1" %}
 ### **Agate Ryuukin**

-The Aurous Blaze created by Ryuukin Saxifrage lasts for an extra 4s.
+The Aurous Blaze created by **Ryuukin Saxifrage** lasts for an extra 4s.
 Additionally, when an opponent affected by Aurous Blaze is defeated within its duration, Yoimiya's ATK is increased by 20% for 20s.

 {% endtab %}

 {% tab title="C2" %}
 ### **A Procession of Bonfires**

-When Yoimiya's Pyro DMG scores a CRIT Hit, Yoimiya will gain a 25% Pyro DMG Bonus for 6s.
+When Yoimiya's **Pyro DMG** scores a CRIT Hit, Yoimiya will gain a 25% **Pyro DMG Bonus** for 6s.
 This effect can be triggered even when Yoimiya is not the active character.

 {% endtab %}

 {% tab title="C3" %}
 ### **Trickster's Flare**

-Increases the Level of Niwabi Fire-Dance by 3.
+Increases the Level of **Niwabi Fire-Dance** by 3.
 Maximum upgrade level is 15.

 {% endtab %}

 {% tab title="C4" %}
 ### **Pyrotechnic Professional**

-When Yoimiya's own Aurous Blaze triggers an explosion, Niwabi Fire-Dance's CD is decreased by 1.2s.
+When Yoimiya's own Aurous Blaze triggers an explosion, **Niwabi Fire-Dance**'s CD is decreased by 1.2s.

 {% endtab %}

 {% tab title="C5" %}
 ### **A Summer Festival's Eve**

-Increases the Level of Ryuukin Saxifrage by 3.
+Increases the Level of **Ryuukin Saxifrage** by 3.
 Maximum upgrade level is 15.

 {% endtab %}

 {% tab title="C6" %}
 ### **Naganohara Meteor Swarm**

-During Niwabi Fire-Dance, Yoimiya's Normal Attacks have a 50% chance of firing an extra Kindling Arrow that deals 60% of its original DMG.
+During **Niwabi Fire-Dance**, Yoimiya's Normal Attacks have a 50% chance of firing an extra Kindling Arrow that deals 60% of its original DMG.
 This DMG is considered Normal Attack DMG.

  * Kindling Arrow shares ICD with Yoimiya's infused normal attacks.